bcgsc/mavis/docs/source/faqs.rst

 step.
 For this reason it is sometimes helpful to use the :term:`tracking_id` column to track your calls through the MAVIS pipeline.

+See :ref:`Writing A Custom Conversion Script <custom-conversion>` for more details

 How can I track my SV calls?
 ------------------------------